 \subsection{Quantum Optimization}

-In principle each card-play gate $CP_k^n$ can be turned into a parametrized circuit $CP_k^n(c_1,c_2,\ldots,c_k)$, where the $c_i$ are complex amplitudes, replacing the factor $\tfrac{1}{\sqrt{k}}$ in \autoref{eq:cp_action}.
-Performing VQE on this circuit, equipped with a suitable cost function could lead to a more realistic assignment of weights to particular paths.
+In principle, each card-play gate $CP_k^n$ can be turned into a parameterized circuit $CP_k^n(c_1,c_2,\ldots,c_k)$, where the $c_i$ are complex amplitudes, replacing the factor $\tfrac{1}{\sqrt{k}}$ in \autoref{eq:cp_action}.
+Applying a variational quantum eigensolver (VQE) algorithm to this circuit, equipped with a suitable cost function, could lead to a more realistic assignment of weights to particular paths.
 However, this approach is left for future research.